NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 // NOTE: As an example we are tagging depth as immutable and mvec as volatile, this needs to be adjusted based on how your engine works sl::Resource depth = {sl::ResourceType::Tex2d, myDepthBuffer, nullptr, nullptr, depthState, nullptr};
 sl::Resource mvec = {sl::ResourceType::Tex2d, myMotionVectorsBuffer, nullptr, mvecState, nullptr, nullptr};
-sl::ResourceTag depthTag = sl::ResourceTag {&depth, sl::kBufferTypeDepth, sl::ResourceLifecycle::eValidUntilPresent, &fullExtent }; // valid all the time
+sl::ResourceTag depthTag = sl::ResourceTag {&depth, sl::kBufferTypeDepth, sl::ResourceLifecycle::eValidUntilPresent, &fullExtent, nullptr }; // valid all the time
-sl::ResourceTag mvecTag = sl::ResourceTag {&mvec, sl::kBufferTypeMvec, sl::ResourceLifecycle::eOnlyValidNow, &fullExtent };     // reused for something else later on
+sl::ResourceTag mvecTag = sl::ResourceTag {&mvec, sl::kBufferTypeMvec, sl::ResourceLifecycle::eOnlyValidNow, &fullExtent, nullptr };     // reused for something else later on

 // Normally depth and mvec are available at a similar point in the pipeline so tagging them together
 // If this is not the case simply tag them separately when they are available